ClonyPDF home

 Phone camera requirements

 Use the rear camera, not the front-facing one, for better sharpness.
 Have someone else take the photo rather than using a selfie or a timer with a tripod — selfie angles tend to distort facial proportions and aren't accepted for this format.
+Switch off portrait mode, background blur and skin smoothing, which alter facial geometry.

 Lighting

 Face a window with diffuse daylight rather than direct sun.
 Avoid overhead lighting that casts shadows under the eyes or chin, and avoid a single side lamp that lights one half of the face more than the other.
+The shadow rules page covers the setup in detail.

 Background